taanielj/abja_kino/README.md

    ```

 4. **Access the Application**:
-   - Open a browser and navigate to `https://abjakino.duckdns.org/`.
+   - Click [here](https://abja-kino.duckdns.org) to access the application.